Cj-bc/brick-shgif/README.md

 ### 4. Call `updateShgif`

-The function will update `Shgif`'s internal tick state, which will affect frame.
+The function will update `Shgif`'s internal tick state, which will affect frame rendering.
 As `updateShgif` has type `Shgif -> IO Shgif`, it can be called inside brick's `EventM` monad.

 ```haskell